keras-team/keras-io/examples/graphs/md/node2vec_movielens.md

 query_embeddings = np.array(query_embeddings)
 ```

-Compute the consine similarity between the embeddings of the query movies and all
+Compute the [consine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) between the embeddings of `query_movies`
-other movies, then pick the top k for each.
+and all the other movies, then pick the top k for each.

 ```python